w3c/wai-presentations2all/content/index.md

 Work with participants and service providers to ensure that important details are taken care of.
 For example, a remote captioner can hear the audio clearly, an in-person captioner has the connections they need, and a screen is provided for participants to read the captions.
 Or, microphones and the presenter’s computer sound output is connected to the ALD system.

+### Limit distractions such as background noise _(in-person, remote)_

+Consider not having background music in the halls or conference rooms, including during breaks.

 ### Arrange for good Internet connection when needed _(in-person)_

 Sometimes you might use the Internet for providing alternative formats of materials during the presentation.
 For example, allowing people using screen readers or other [assistive technologies](#terms){:.termref} to follow along with an online version of your displayed material.
 For remote [captioning](#captions){:.termref}, you will need a reliable connection that has enough bandwidth for transferring audio.